| |

 I’m a big fan of DIYing.
 I love making my own products and messing around in my kitchen.
 For the last little while, I have tried making my own makeup remover solution with a range of different ingredients.

-In the end, I found nothing as simple, effective, low waste, and as low cost at removing makeup as either soap or natural oil, or a solid cleaning bar.
+In the end, I found nothing as simple, effective, low waste, and low cost at removing makeup as either soap or natural oil, or using a shop-bought cleanser.
 This served as a good reminder to me that not everything has to be complex to work!

 Do you have a good plastic-free makeup remover solution?
 Are you a soap or oil fan?
 Maybe not convinced to make the switch?